AKC Miniature Poodle Puppies,Grand Champion Sired, health guarantee 312-882-4584

 filler@godaddy.com

-Jennifer has been a Certified Master Groomer since 1985.
+Jennifer has been a Certified Master Groomer since 1985, one of the first set to attain the title.
 She has been professionally grooming, at least part-time, since 1981.
 But first and longest, Jennifer has been a teacher.
 She taught High School, Junior High, and as an adjunct college History Teacher, for the better part of three decades, including serving in administration as an Academic Dean (Asst Principal).
 Jennifer has Masters Degrees in History and the equivalent in Education.
 Her love for teaching is reflected in the passion with which she always engages her audiences.
 Jennifer loves to share fascinating dog history and science in her acclaimed seminars.
 You, too, can learn the inspiring story of the human-dog co-evolved relationship in our history.

 #GroomersAreInTheCoatCareBusinessNotTheCoatDestructionBusiness